Lemon stick

 Lemon sticks are a type of stick candy.
 They are similar to candy canes and peppermint sticks except lemon oil and acids are used for the flavoring.
-And for the coloring a clear batch is used for the body and a white batch for the stripe.
+The coloring is typically a transuclent yellow body and white stripe.
 They are not the same as a lemon peppermint stick, otherwise known as a Baltimore lemon stick.

 Since 1942, Giambri's is one of the candy makers that produces them.

 Baltimore lemon stick

 In Baltimore, Maryland, part of the culture of Baltimore is a summer rite of passage associated with the Baltimore Flower Mart where lemon sticks (also referred to as lemon peppermint sticks) are a treat in the form of a peppermint candy stick stuck in a lemon.
-Eaten together they provide a sweet and sour taste sensation.
+Eaten together, they provide a sweet and sour taste sensation.
 The tradition may have come from France.

 They are sold at the mid-spring Flower Mart held by the Women's Civic League.
 These simple 'drinks' are made by cutting the top off a small lemon, cutting a hole into the flesh, and placing a soft peppermint stick into it.
 Sucking on the stick and squeezing the lemon produces a sweet, minty, lemony drink.
 While mostly sold at Flower Mart, throughout summer, people in Baltimore will make these treats at home or social gatherings.